Essentially Q1 wants you to explain what your project is and how it relates to Confidence in a skills, work or vocational context.

 We do not fund projects in schools, unless these can demonstrate that they are addressing specific workplace skills provision to those aged over 16, where there is an identifiable employer need.

 Projects can be B2C.
 You will need to explain how they address the VocTech Challenge and what evidence you have that there is a scalable market for the solution.

 Yes.
 You will need to explain what vocational learning issue your project is addressing and how you will access and retain your learners.

 We will these fund costs where they are necessary for successful project delivery.
 They need to be fully described and we would expect these costs to be appropriate to the overall scale and nature of the project.
 See hardware, software, and connectivity.

-Projects aimed at improving the mental health or well-being of the workforce are not eligible.
+Projects aimed at improving the general mental health or well-being of the workforce are not eligible.
 Our position is that good mental health and well-being are not, for our purposes, specific skills needed to improve the vocational skills of the workforce.
-Additionally, mental health is a recognised and registered health condition and anything that engages a citizen in this topic could be seen as a medical intervention and would need to comply with the various regulatory bodies.

 Yes - the principle is that the beneficiaries must be in the UK.

 An innovative way of improving the learner experience of assessing learners (and thereby improving take up/targeting of courses) is eligible.